truongsonghiep/journey-to-the-west/chapter_001.md

 All the monkeys clapped their hands in acclaim:
 “Marvelous water!
 Marvelous water!
-So this waterfall is distantly connected with the stream at the base of the mountain, and flows directly out, even to the great ocean.”
+So this waterfall is distantly connected with the stream at the base of the mountain, and flows directly out, even to the great ocean."*
-They said also, *"If any of us had the ability to penetrate the curtain and find out where the water comes from without hurting himself, we would honor him as king.”
+They said also, *"If any of us had the ability to penetrate the curtain and find out where the water comes from without hurting himself, we would honor him as king."*
 They gave the call three times, when suddenly the stone monkey leaped out from the crowd.
 He answered the challenge with a loud voice, *"I‟ll go in!
 I‟ll go in!”
 What a monkey!
 For